nmxmxh/master-ovasabi/docs/services/metadata.md

+> **Context:** This is the metadata standard for the Inos Internet-Native OS — powering
+> extensibility, orchestration, and system currency.
+See the [README](../../README.md) for the big
+> picture.
+>
+> **🚧 Work in Progress (WIP):** This standard evolves with the system and community.

-# Master by Ovasabi: Metadata Standard & Patterns
+# Inos: Metadata Standard & Patterns

 version: 2025-06-01

 ## Overview

-This document defines the canonical metadata pattern for the Master by Ovasabi platform.
+This document defines the canonical metadata pattern for the Inos platform.
 All services, entities, and communication patterns (REST, gRPC, WebSocket, orchestration, analytics, audit) must follow this standard for extensibility, traceability, and future-proofing.

 ---